 The Group recognises that climate change can pose a risk to its business and it is committed to mitigating the effects of climate change.
 GHG is considered as one of the major contributors to the climate change.
 The majority of the GHG emission of the Group comes from stationary combustion of natural gas and diesel.
 Existing SAGD extraction technology is refined to reduce the amount of steam required to be injected into the reservoir to heat bitumen.
 A number of oil extraction technologies are also being developed to reduce or eliminate the need of steam.
-Using less steam can reduce GHG emission caused by the burning of natural gas.
+Using less steam can reduce GHG emission caused by combustion of natural gas.

 The Group is subject to the Alberta Climate Change and Emissions Management Act, and the Specified Gas Reporting Regulation ("SGRR") to report GHG emission.
 GHG emission limits are regulated by the Carbon Competitiveness Incentive Regulation ("CCIR").
-During 2020, the amount of the Group's GHG emissions did not exceed the 100,000 tonnes reporting threshold as regulated by CCIR.
-There is an intensity benchmark laid out in the CCIR and all facilities regulated under CCIR must either meet that benchmark or purchase carbon offsets from other producers/ the Government itself, so that the net intensity meets the benchmark.
-The significant decrease in GHG scope 1 emission from stationary combustion in 2020 was mainly attributable to the temporary suspension in production since March 31, 2020 due to the sharp decrease in crude oil price and the outbreak of COVID-19 in North America.
-The decrease in GHG scope 1 emission from mobile combustion in 2020 was mainly due to decrease in fuel consumption by the company as a result of the decrease in field staff and the number of vehicles required to support them since the temporary suspension of production.
-The slight increase in GHG scope 2 emission in 2020 resulted from the slight increase in purchased electricity in Hong Kong during the year.
+During 2021, the amount of GHG generated did not exceed the reporting threshold of 100,000 tonnes as regulated by CCIR.
+The decrease in GHG scope 1 emission from stationary combustion in 2021 is still attributed to the temporary suspension in production since March 31, 2020 due to the sharp decrease in crude oil price, the fact that the Group's production equipment and road need repair, and the outbreak of COVID-19 in North America.
+The slight increase in GHG scope 1 emission from mobile combustion in 2021 was mainly due to increase in fuel consumption by the company vehicles as there were more field staff and more activities in West Ells project.
+The slight increase in GHG scope 2 emission in 2021 resulted from the slight increase in purchased electricity in Hong Kong during the year as the staff worked in the office for most of the year.